-They don’t spread disease.
-But because they're so small, they can get into even the most secure food packaging.
+Because they're so small, they can get into even the most secure food packaging.
 This means that they may contaminate food (make the food unsafe) with germs they pick up travelling through buildings.

 When Pharaoh ants come into a building and make more ants (reproduce), it’s called an infestation.
 Here’s what you can do to stop an infestation from happening: